As a makeup artist, your professional makeup kit is your best friend. It’s your tool of expression and your source of income.

 3. Read/watch reviews and seek advice

-4. Buy in bulk where its beneficial
+4. Buy in bulk where its makes sense

 For safety and hygiene reasons, makeup artists use several kinds of disposable tools during each application.
 Even though these aren’t cosmetics, they’re a necessary part of your professional makeup kit.
 Re-stocking your disposable tools is a regular cost, so consider buying in bulk.
 You’ll need mascara wands or spoolies, cotton swabs or Q-Tips, cotton pads, and foam sponges.
-Purchasing your disposable tools in bulk is often more cost effective than buying individual packages at full prices every time you need to replenish your supply.
+Purchasing your disposable tools in bulk is often more cost-effective than buying individual packages at full cost every time you need to replenish your supply.
 The less money you spend on disposable tools, the more you can save to invest in quality makeup products.

 Cover your bases